thisishuey/project-phoenix/tickets/milestone-1/04-solve-state-problem.md

 ## Technical Notes
 - Review POC details:
-  - Review XTDB details
+  - Review XTDB details - Not Viable
-  - Evaluate raw events storage in BigQuery
-  - Investigate Materialize for real-time data integration
+  - Investigate Materialize for real-time data integration - In Progress
-  - Research Postgres with time extensions
+  - Coordinate with BigTable investigation (see ticket #05)
 - Decide and implement the solution we will move forward with